Mattraks/delete-workflow-runs/README.md

 ### 5. `delete_workflow_pattern`
 #### Required: NO
-part of the workflow name.
+The part of the workflow name.
 Example, if you want to just delete current workflow then set this to `${{ github.workflow }}`, if not set then it will target all workflows.
 ##

 ## Examples